Our Vision

 Board of Directors

-Katie Tucker
+Katie Gianguzzo

 Co-Founder, VP of Finance & Legal